mariolpantunes/ml101/README.md

 All of the materials were written in python, using the commonly used libraries.
 The materials themselves are organized in Jupyter Notebooks to ease the execution of the same.
-To setup the environement, execute the following commands:
+To set up the environment, execute the following commands:

 ```bash
 python3 -m venv venv